 Determining whether retail pharmacy license is impaired requires an estimation of the value in use of the cash-generating units to which retail pharmacy license has been allocated.
-During this financial year we have changed our judgment on what basis CGUs are formed from Acquisition & Geographical location to CGUs managed by Retail Pharmacist Managers.
+During this financial year the Directors have reassessed on what basis CGUs are formed to a higher sub regional level.
 The impairment value is based on applicable discount rate and turnaround plan for cash-generating units that may have been impaired.
-The carrying amount of retail pharmacy license at the balance sheet date was £458K (2019:£463K) after an impairment loss of £nil was recognised during the year 2020.
+The carrying amount of retail pharmacy license at the balance sheet date was £458K (2020:£463K) after an impairment loss of £nil was recognised during the year 2021.